sigasi/sigasi_insights/content/faq.md

 Note that [GHDL on MacOS](http://eng-osx.sourceforge.net/GHDL.html) uses Wine, but works without problems.

-At this time, Sigasi does not support [Simili](http://www.symphonyeda.com/).
 We have not had good results with FreeHDL or with Green Mountain VHDL.
 It seems that these two projects may have been terminated.

 ## You need a VHDL editor too